How do you find out how much a dealer paid for a car?

 Let them think that…

-If asking the dealership is not your cup of tea, you can check out sites like:
+However, if asking the dealership is not your cup of tea, you can check out websites that will allow you to look up dealer pricing by the vin number or other details of the vehicle:

 If you are going to make any attempt to get near the Dealer’s actual cost on a car you are going to need to factor in the dealers holdback percentage.
 This is going to be what the manufacturer is, well, “Holding” from the dealer until: